Mimetis/Dotmim.Sync/docs/Web.rst

     [ApiController]
     public class SyncController : ControllerBase
     {
-        // The WebServerManager instance is useful to manage all
-        // the Web server orchestrators registered in the Startup.cs private WebServerManager manager;
+        // the Web server orchestrator registered in the Startup.cs
+        // This instance contains your SyncProvider (like SqlSyncProvider or SqlSyncChangeTrackingProvider...) private WebServerOrchestrator orchestrator;

         // Injected thanks to Dependency Injection
+        public SyncController(WebServerOrchestrator webServerOrchestrator)
-        public SyncController(WebServerManager manager) => this.manager = manager;
+            => this.orchestrator = webServerOrchestrator;

         /// <summary>
         /// This POST handler is mandatory to handle all the sync process
         /// </summary>
+        /// <returns></returns>
         [HttpPost]
-        public async Task Post() => await manager.HandleRequestAsync(this.HttpContext);
+        public Task Post()
+            => orchestrator.HandleRequestAsync(this.HttpContext);

         /// <summary>
         /// This GET handler is optional.
 It allows you to see the configuration hosted on the server
         /// The configuration is shown only if Environmenent == Development
         /// </summary>
         [HttpGet]
-        public async Task Get() => await manager.HandleRequestAsync(this.HttpContext);
+        public Task Get()
+            => WebServerOrchestrator.WriteHelloAsync(this.HttpContext, orchestrator);
     }